SurafelTeka/WorkTrack/README.md

 ![image](https://user-images.githubusercontent.com/50694227/118156966-a54b5f00-b422-11eb-9d13-84ca76c787e2.png)

 Kanban boards are perceived as a variation on traditional kanban cards.
-Instead of the signal cards that represent demand or capacity, the board utilizes magnets, plastic chips, colored washers or sticky notes to represent work items.Source: Wikipedia
+Instead of the signal cards that represent demand or capacity, the board utilizes magnets, plastic chips, colored washers or sticky notes to represent work items.Source : <a href="https://en.wikipedia.org/wiki/Kanban_board" style="text-decoration: underline;"> <u> Wikipedia</u> </a>

 Who uses a kanban task board?